SSIS vs AWS Glue vs Skyvia

 ISO 27001 and SOC 2 (by Azure).

-Purchase processBundled when you buy Microsoft SQL Server.Avail of free trial and talk to sales.Self-service or sales.
+Purchase processBundled when you buy Microsoft SQL Server.Use the free trial or talk to sales.Self-service or sales.

 Vendor lock-inBased on SQL Server subscription.Pay-as-you-go.